SelfishOlex/O3DEBookCode2111/README.md

 # License

 The project files and source code are provided as is.
-Project files and source code is free to use as part of the published work.
+Project files and source code are free to use as part of the published work.